Evidence for chromium hydride in the atmosphere of Hot Jupiter WASP-31b: Discussion

-The blue model is the only forward model not including CrH and, by comparing it with the other models, it can be seen that the presence of CrH is purely based on the absorption signatures between $0.69$ to $1.43\,\mu\mathrm{m}$.
+The blue model is the only forward model that does not include CrH, and, by comparing it with the other models, it can be seen that the presence of CrH is purely based on the absorption signatures between $0.69$ to $1.43\,\mu\mathrm{m}$.
 Next to that, the presence of water can clearly be inferred from the familiar feature around $1.4\,\mu\mathrm{m}$ as well as the feature at $1.9\,\mu\mathrm{m}$, showing a clear distinction from the CrH-only model.
-Although many additional water signatures can be found at longer wavelengths, the fact that JWST's NIRISS instrument can provide simultaneous coverage at $\mathrm{R}{\sim}700$ from $1$ to $2.5\,\mu\mathrm{m}$ makes these features of H$_2$O and the CrH-features in this regime interesting prospects for further characterisation.
-Another important goal is to derive improved C/O ratios and combined observations from NIRISS and NIRCam are expected to deliver this \citep{stevensonetal2016jwst}, providing coverage from $1$ to $5\,\mu\mathrm{m}$.
+Although many additional water signatures can be found at longer wavelengths, the fact that JWST's Near Infrared Imager and Slitless Spectrograph (NIRISS) can provide simultaneous coverage at $\mathrm{R}{\sim}700$ from $1$ to $2.5\,\mu\mathrm{m}$ makes these H$_2$O features and the CrH features in this regime interesting prospects for further characterisation.
+Another important goal is to derive improved C/O ratios, and combined observations from NIRISS and the Near Infrared Camera (NIRCam) are expected to deliver this \citep{stevensonetal2016jwst}, providing coverage from $1$ to $5\,\mu\mathrm{m}$.
 This is also evident from Figure \ref{fig:w31bjwstrange}, where a variation in transit depth can be seen around wavelengths of $4.5\,\mu\mathrm{m}$, depending on whether or not CO or CO$_2$ are included in the forward model.
-Hence, WASP-31b would be an interesting target for further characterisation, whereas the presence of CrH in exoplanets of similar temperature is expected to be detectable with both JWST and ARIEL.
+Hence, WASP-31b would be an interesting target for further characterisation, whereas the presence of CrH (and other metal hydrides) in exoplanets of similar temperatures is expected to be detectable with JWST.
 Because CrH rapidly condenses out for lower temperatures and the spectral signatures of more refractory materials such as TiO and VO start taking over at higher temperatures, its presence is probably detectable for planets with temperatures ranging from ${\sim}1300{-}2000\,\mathrm{K}$.